 The tables and comments presented above indicate that CIMIS data elements vary in their levels of completeness and accuracy, both between and within different groupings.
-Generally, the elings.
+Generally, the elements that are most important to CCDOC corrections officers (those used to identify inmates, schedule court appearances, assign living units,) and the mandatory elements are the most complete and accurate.

 Nearly all of the transactions provided by CIMIS to access and update inmate records are used by CCDOC personnel.
-The transaction designed to access and update medical records is rarely used, and some transactions designed to aid in scheduling and recording inmate movements (ON, OFF, INM, CCSCH) are not used
+The transaction designed to access and update medical records is rarely used, and some transactions designed to aid in scheduling and recording inmate movements (ON, OFF, INM, CCSCH) are not used at all.